arh-eu/gds-server-simulator/README.md

 This does not mean your requests are not checked at all - packages violating the structures of the messages will be handled like invalid requests, meaning the response will contain description of these errors.

+## How accurate is it?

+ &#x26A0; The fieldset used in the `SELECT` reply can differ for each instance based on the configuration and custom settings set by the system admin/operator.
+These are placeholder values and types that are the most common across installed GDS systems.

+The values used are of the right type, but their actual value and/or correct range might not be accurate (i.e. licence plates are random alpha-numeric strings without country-specific formats or letters).

+Null values are also supplied for things that might not be `null` in a live system but will be by default if not configured otherwise.

+The same way providing all available values on specific types cannot/will not be done for business reasons.

 ## Which scenarios are covered then?